evaboogaard/blok-tech/README.md

 - [📦 Sources](https://github.com/evaboogaard/blok-tech#-sources)

 ## 🎨 Description
+This is a mobile application for creative people that work within different disciplines to find each other and work together.

+In the creative field artists could greatly benefit from working with other art disciplines.
+In reality, this is very hard to find because everyone is in their own bubble and artists aren't exactly known for being great at networking or selling themselves.
+Multidisciplinary work can improve inspiration and also result into a bigger opportunity for profit.

-This is a mobile application for artists of different disciplines to find each other and work together.
-Making money in the creative field is difficult - but gets a lot easier if you work together.
-A graphic designer can be incredibly useful for an artist that created sculptures; a violin player might need a painter to put the music into visuals; or a web designer can create something beautiful for a make-up artist that just can't get their work out there.
+For example: a graphic designer can be incredibly useful for an artist that created sculptures; a violin player might need a painter to put the music into visuals; or a web designer can create something beautiful for a make-up artist that just can't get their work out there.

 ## 🧙‍♂ ‍Installation Guide
 Do I look like I know what I'm doing?? lmao